Last-mile delivery: What is it and how can you be the best at it?

 Packaging equipment: Packages must receive adequate protection while in transit to ensure that they reach the consumer in the desired condition.
 This adds up to an extra expense, both in terms of the actual materials used for packaging and increased weight.
 Depending on the goods being shipped, businesses may also require refrigeration and other types of specialized packaging.

 Fuel: Although last-mile deliveries are getting shorter on average, the distance involved still generally sits between six and nine miles.
 Collectively, across the hundreds and thousands of deliveries undertaken each day, this can add up to a sizeable fuel bill.
+The rise of electric vehicles is changing this.
+This also contributes to lowering the carbon footprint.

 Software: Most organizations involved in last-mile delivery have invested in some form of technology to help them manage their deliveries.
 Of course, this should lead to lower costs in the long term but still represents an investment that needs to be evaluated.